 Also of interest is that New Baltimore has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in New Baltimore telecommute to their jobs.
-Overall, about 24.06% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 24.06% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of New Baltimore is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.54% of adults in New Baltimore have a bachelor's degree or even advanced degree.
+The citizens of New Baltimore are very well educated compared to the average community in the nation: 35.54% of adults in New Baltimore have a bachelor's degree or even advanced degree.

 The per capita income in New Baltimore in 2022 was $32,753, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $131,012 for a family of four.
 However, New Baltimore contains both very wealthy and poor people as well.